jonnygrant/compile_assert/README.md

 main11.c - demonstrate compile_assert checking array ranges, based on values read from a file.

-main12. c - demonstrate compile_assert checking an offset resovled to a pointer is within the range bounds of a buffer (avoids buffer overruns) at runtime.
+main12. c - demonstrate compile_assert checking an offset resolved to a pointer is within the range bounds of a buffer (avoids buffer overruns) at runtime.

 main13.c - demonstrates how compile_assert can be used with multi file projects.
 The two files are compiled to objects, and then linked.

 # avoiding buffer overflows
 main11.c illustrates the potential for a buffer overrun when loading data from a file if the input range is not adequately validated.
 Buffer overruns constitute frequent triggers for cybersecurity incidents, as observed in various third-party libraries like WebP and others.